lighthouse-web3/gitbook/filecoin-virtual-machine/fvm-contract-overview.md

 const uploadResponse = await lighthouse.upload('/path/to/adorable/dog.jpg', 'YOUR_API_KEY', false, dealParams);
 ```

-For initializing RaaS services via. the full interface, you'll need to add a few more parameters to the `dealParams` object:
+You'll only need to add a few more parameters to the `dealParams` object to register RaaS services hosted by the Lighthouse aggregator:

 ```javascript
 import lighthouse from "@lighthouse-web3/sdk";